Vanessa Bryant Pays Tribute To Kobe & Gianna On Anniversary Of Their Deaths

 Vanessa Bryant took to Instagram on January 26 to mark one year since the tragic deaths of her husband Kobe and daughter Gianna.
 The basketball legend and his daughter passed away in a helicopter crash near their home in Calabasas, California.
-Bryant shared three posts on the social media platform over the course of the day, continuing to mourn the loss while revealing the impact Kobe and Gianna’s death had on those close to them and the world at large.
+Bryant shared three posts on the social media platform over the course of the day, continuing to mourn the loss while revealing the impact Kobe and Gianna’s deaths had on those close to them and the world at large.

-Bryant’s first post was a letter from her daughter’s friend Aubrey.
+Bryant’s first post featured a letter from her daughter’s friend Aubrey.
 In the letter, she recalled Gianna’s dedication and tenacity, along with the big dreams she had.
-While Gianna’s time on Earth was short, Aubrey noted the impact she was able to have and the strides she and Kobe were already making in terms of equality in sports.
+While Gianna’s time on Earth was short, Aubrey noted the impact she was able to make, and the strides she and Kobe were already making in terms of equality in sports.

 Bryant thanked her for sharing such a sweet message in the post’s caption and also opened up about her personal feelings one year removed from the dark day.